Three residents pointing to a computer monitor

 Valeria Hernandez

-Valeria is a Research Assistant for the Department of Family Medicine, The University of Chicago..
+Valeria Hernandez is a Research Assistant for the Department of Family Medicine, The University of Chicago..
 She assists with all aspects of study activities including regulatory compliance, data collection and analyses, manuscript preparation, and programmatic support.
 Valeria has a B.S. in Psychology and her past research involved topics such as optimism-pessimism, coping, sex, sexuality, and relationships.
 She hopes to continue studying societal inequities and has a special interest in developing her skills in data science.

 Collaborators and Consultants